akshseh/Pony_Documentation/README.md

 ##### That's it!

 Really, that's it.
 The program begins by creating a `Main` actor, and in the constructor, we print "Hello, world!" to __stdout__.
 Next, we'll start diving into the Pony type system.

+### The Pony Type System at a Glance

+Pony is a _statically typed_ language, like Java, C#, C++, and many others.
+This means the compiler knows the type of everything in your program.
+This is different from _dynamically typed_ languages, such as Python, Lua, JavaScript, and Ruby.

+When you use a _statically typed_ language, a variable has a type.
+That is, it can only point to objects of a certain type (although in Pony, a type can actually be a collection of types, as we'll see later).
+If you have an `x` that expects to point to an integer, you can't assign a string to it.
+Your compiler complains, and it complains __before__ you ever try to run your program.